burtonrj/CytoPy/README.md

 are important for identifying a disease?
 What phenotypes are changing in response to a stimulus? etc).
 The pipeline itself is centered around a MongoDB database, is built in  the Python programming language, and designed with a 'low code' API, greatly simplifying cytometry analysis.
-We can break it all down into the following steps that can be completed within minimal code required:
+We can break it down into the following steps that can be completed with minimal code required:

 1. Data uploading
 2. Pre-processing
-3. Batch-effect analysis
+3. Quantifying inter-sample variation and choosing training data
 4. Supervised cell classification
 5. High-dimensional clustering
 6. Feature extraction, selection, and description